sebug/heiau-fasttrack/1Z0-149/NOTES.md

 When sending with attachment, obtain some RAW bytes and attach them.

 ## Dynamic SQL
 Native Dynamic SQL: Execute immediate.
-Otherwise DBMS_SQL
+Otherwise DBMS_SQL.

+DDL - have to have rights directly and not through a role.